aicaprio/CurtainView/README.md

 [![Android Arsenal](https://img.shields.io/badge/Android%20Arsenal-CurtainView-brightgreen.svg?style=flat)](https://android-arsenal.com/details/1/1244)

-The view is like a layer on the top level of your layout, it's also a container which can wrap other Views.
+This `View` is like a layer on the top level of your layout , it's also a container which can wrap other `Views`.

 And it will not block the actions of the child view unless you make a standard pull event.